 Elif Beall offers a rich and varied background in sustainability consulting, both in the production and corporate contexts.
 Her experience in the entertainment industry includes greening concerts and film productions.
 She was part of the Green Team for the 2007 Live Earth concerts, a 7 continent 24-hour concert series that, in partnership with Al Gore’s Alliance for Climate Protection, helped to launch the movement for mass action against climate change.
 She has also led environmental initiatives for large studio feature film productions, as well as corporate sustainability initiatives for NBC Universal and CB Richard Ellis.
 Elif is a main author of the Live Earth Green Guidelines for the Live Entertainment and Events Industry (Second Edition), and is a LEED Accredited Professional through the U.S. Green Building Council.
 Elif received her law degree, with Honors, from George Washington University Law School with a focus on International Business.

 Natacha has more than twelve years of experience as a sustainability and strategic planning consultant for mid size and international companies from various sectors.
 She has worked with companies such as L’Oreal, Brita, Balenciaga to define their corporate social responsibility strategies, stimulate responsible innovation and assist them in implementing their action plans and monitoring tools.
 A native of France, Natacha worked on the greening of Francofolies, one of France’s major outdoor music festivals in 2009-2010.
 In 2011, Natacha held the position of Sustainability Director for the Opportunity Green Conference in Los Angeles.
 She managed Opportunity Green’s sustainability strategies including a comprehensive resource recovery program, alternative travel solutions for attendees, an electronic conference program, a sustainability report using the GRI framework, stakeholder engagement, and offsetting 100% of the conference’s travel and energy carbon emissions.
 While in France, Natacha founded her own fair trade wholesale and retail business.
-Now in California, Natacha is the head of her son’s school Green Team in Santa Monica where she has implemented diverse initiatives including recycling, sustainable gardens, eco-friendly transportation and trashless lunches.
+Natacha has also been the head of her son’s school Green Team where she has implemented diverse initiatives including recycling, sustainable gardens, eco-friendly transportation and trashless lunches.